Introduction to Alternative Perspectives in Economics ECON1011

 By the end of the course students should be able to:

-3. Discuss and evaluate the contribution of different schools of economic thought and approaches to economics for our understanding of the economy.
+3. Evaluate the contribution of the alternative schools of thought to our understanding of the economy;

 4. Contrast the policy implications resulting from alternative theoretical perspectives on various economic topics.